brianschubert/troop89medfield.org/docs/deployment.rst

 Database Configuration
 ----------------------

 The Troop 89 website is designed and tested with a `PostgreSQL`_ database server.
 It is highly recommended that you continue to use a PostgreSQL database in production to ensure that no compatibility errors occur.
+At the time of this writing, Django requires PostregreSQL 9.4 or higher.
 See the `Django database installation docs`_ for further details on how to run Django with a PostgreSQL backend.

 .. _PostgreSQL: https://www.postgresql.org/
 .. _Django database installation docs: https://docs.djangoproject.com/en/2.2/topics/install/#database-installation